Why Do We Celebrate Valentine’s Day Anyway?

 Back in the day (we’re talking Ancient Rome back) there was an Emperor named Claudius II that believed men couldn’t be good soldiers if they were married.
 Claudius mandated that all single men had to serve in his army.
-St. Valentine, the bishop of Terni, didn’t want to see all those young men die in battle, so he started performing wedding for soldiers who were otherwise forbidden to marry in order to save them from war.
+St. Valentine, the bishop of Terni, didn’t want to see all those young men die in battle, so he started performing weddings for soldiers who were otherwise forbidden to marry in order to save them from war.

 Claudius wasn’t all that happy about Valentine using his marriage-based powers to skirt his law.
 So, he had the Bishop beheaded.
 Told you, it’s not a very romantic story!

 The romance does come into play a bit in that Valentine (before he was beheaded) wore a ring with Cupid on it to help soldiers in need find him.
 He also used to hand out paper hearts to remind his partitioners that God loved them—sort of like an ancient Hallmark greeting card.
 Because of his martyrdom, Cupid ring, and greeting card habit, St. Valentine became known as the patron saint of love.